artineering-io/flair-docs/flair/styles/library/warp.md

 While production-proven, the warp shader style may not have all features that you need.
 So please let us know if [we can help](https://artineering.io/agency) polish the look exactly to your requirements and pipeline.

-In this page, we only document global attributes specific to the warp shader style.
-To learn more about other global attributes, please see the [globals node documentation](/flair/getting-started/globals).

 ---

 ## Tutorials